Storage Tiers

 |---|---|---|---|---|

-Tier 0 (In-memory): Default when STORE_DIR is not set.
-Receipts are lost on process restart.
-Use only for local development and tests.
+Tier 0: default when STORE_DIR is unset.
+Receipts are lost on restart.

 Configuration